 - Successfully settled and negotiated a favorable settlement for a real estate services firm regarding an alleged breach of an employee's non-compete and non-solicitation agreement.

-- Sucessfully negotiated a non-compete physician employment agreement
+- Successfully negotiated a non-compete physician employment agreement

-- Sucessfully negotiated a multi-party, multi-claim construction defect case on behalf of the developer and settled for less than $10,000.
+- Successfully negotiated a multi-party, multi-claim construction defect case on behalf of the developer and settled for less than $10,000.